sophgdn/tensorswift-ios-script/README.md

 ## Instructions

-1. Download or clone fix.sh (<a href="https://help.github.com/articles/cloning-a-repository/">how to clone a github repo</a>)
+1. Download or clone fix.sh (<a href="https://help.github.com/articles/cloning-a-repository/">how to clone a github repo</a> or <a href="https://stackoverflow.com/questions/6466945/fastest-way-to-download-a-github-project"> how to download a github repo</a>)
 2.